Anthropology 100: General Anthropology

 Lecture 100: First-year Seminar

-Besides teaching and conducting research, I am actively engaged in curriculum development, institutional oversight of research involving human subjects (IRB), and inclusive excellence.
-For the academic year 2013-14, I am serving as the Chairperson of the Campus Curriculum Committee and the University of Wisconsin Colleges' Institutional Review Board (IRB).
+At UW-Barron County, besides teaching and conducting research, I was actively engaged in curriculum development, institutional oversight of research involving human subjects (IRB), and inclusive excellence.
+I served as the Chairperson of the Campus Curriculum Committee for the academic year 2013-14, and was the University of Wisconsin Colleges' Institutional Review Board (IRB) Chair from Fall 2011 to Spring 2014.

-My interest in helping students see the value of a liberal arts and science education and enagage in campus and community life has led me to advise the campus student organization the Spirituality Network (formerly, FAIR) that strives to provide a platform for an open and safe inter-faith dialogue.
+My interest in helping students see the value of a liberal arts and science education and engage in campus and community life led me to advise the campus student organization the Spirituality Network (formerly, FAIR) that strives to provide a platform for an open and safe inter-faith dialogue.

-In summer 2011, I became the first and only faculty member in the University of Wisconsin Colleges to be certified to facilitate multicultural awareness workshops for UW Colleges & Extension.
-Since January 2012, I have served as the Campus Point-person for the University of Wisconsin Colleges' Inclusive Excellence Network.
+In 2011, I became the first faculty member in the University of Wisconsin Colleges to be certified to facilitate multicultural awareness workshops for UW Colleges & Extension.
+Since January 2012, I served as UW-Barron County's Point-person for the University of Wisconsin Colleges' Inclusive Excellence Network until my relocation to UW-Marathon County.

-In August 2013, I was selected to be a member of the Academy for Leadership and Innovation Class II (2014), a leadership development and critical thinking class designed for faculty, academic staff, and classified staff working in the UW Colleges and the UW-Extension, as well as those with UW-Extension appointments at other UW institutions.
-The class will begin its work in February 2014.
-This class is the successor program to The Leadership Academy and before the administrative merger of our two institutions, the Extension Administrative Leadership Program (EALP).
+I am a member of the Academy for Leadership and Innovation Class II (2014), a leadership development and critical thinking class designed for faculty, academic staff, and classified staff working in the UW Colleges and the UW-Extension, as well as those with UW-Extension appointments at other UW institutions.